joshdeadbody/PDD-planer/README.md

-# RPA BA Toolkit — Process Assessment & PDD Planner
+# Automation BA Toolkit — Process Assessment, RPA PDD & Agentic Planners

-Two linked browser-based tools that replicate the BA workflow for RPA scoping.
-Built as a portfolio piece demonstrating practical RPA Business Analysis methodology — from initial automation suitability assessment through to a structured Process Discovery Document.
+A suite of three linked browser-based tools that replicate the Business Analysis workflow for both classic RPA and probabilistic AI agents.
+Built as a portfolio piece demonstrating practical Business Analysis methodology — from initial automation suitability assessment through to structured design documentation.

 No installation.
 No account.
 Runs entirely in the browser.